awsdocs/amazon-redshift-developer-guide/doc_source/copy-usage_notes-copy-from-json.md

 You can let COPY automatically load fields from the JSON file by specifying the 'auto' option, or you can specify a JSONPaths file that COPY uses to parse the JSON source data\.
 A *JSONPaths file* is a text file that contains a single JSON object with the name `"jsonpaths"` paired with an array of JSONPath expressions\.
 If the name is any string other than `"jsonpaths"`, COPY uses the `'auto'` argument instead of using the JSONPaths file\.

 In the Amazon Redshift COPY syntax, a JSONPath expression specifies the explicit path to a single name element in a JSON hierarchical data structure, using either bracket notation or dot notation\.
-Amazon Redshift does not support any JSONPath elements, such as wildcard characters or filter expressions, that might resolve to an ambiguous path or multiple name elements\.
+Amazon Redshift doesn't support any JSONPath elements, such as wildcard characters or filter expressions, that might resolve to an ambiguous path or multiple name elements\.
 As a result, Amazon Redshift can't parse complex, multi\-level data structures\.

 The following is an example of a JSONPaths file with JSONPath expressions using bracket notation\.
 The dollar sign \($\) represents the root\-level structure\.